ros2/ros2_documentation/source/Tutorials/Advanced/Supplementing-Custom-Rosdep-Keys.rst

 This tutorial explains how to achieve this.

 As a word of warning though, please don't use this indiscriminately.
-It can cause very hard to debug problems.
+It can cause very hard to debug problems because of binary incompatibilities which can manifest in silent failures, unexplained crashes, or data corruption.
 And if you're asking anyone for help on a system with this enabled, make sure to explain everything that's being added or overridden.

 Preliminaries: How ``rosdep`` fetches rosdep keys